How do I bulk upload packs?

 Applied Taxes

-This is where you specify which taxes must be applied to the pack.
+If your packs are taxable, then this is where you specify which taxes must be applied to the pack.
 Of course, you need to have set up the taxes first.
 Then you can fill in the tax name into this field.
 To set up your taxes, follow this article.

 Stock Availability